textadventures/quest/docs/using_lists.md

 ```
 The first `msg` prints the number 42, because that is the fourth entry, and 3 is the fourth position, counting zero as the first.
 When the object `fancy table` is removed from the list, the position of 42 changes; it is now third, and the number 9.23 is fourth.

+It is good practice to consider a list as either:

+- Static: The list will never have an element removed the course of the game, so the position of each element will never change, and can be relied upon (adding elements is allowed as this will not change the position of exisyting elements).

+- Variable: Elements can be removed from the list, so the position of an element is expected to change and cannot be reliable upon.

 #### Retrieving from string lists and object Lists

 If you know your list will contain only strings then it is better to use a string list rather than a general list.
 Similarly, if the list is just going to hold objects, use an object list.